WattsOfCode/WattsOfCode/README.md

-## Hi there, I'm WattsOfCode also known as John! 👋
+## Hi there, I'm John also known as WattsOfCode! 👋

 Welcome to my GitHub profile!
 I'm a passionate coder diving into exciting projects and constantly learning new tech.
 Here's a bit about what I'm up to: